StefFrustagli/board_gamers_vault/README.md

 **[EPIC A] View and navigation**

-A1 - As a board games shopper, I want be able to view a list of products available to purchase so that I can select the ones I want.
+A1 - As a board games shopper, I want to be able to view a list of products available to purchase so that I can select the ones I want.

-A2 - As a board games shopper, I want be able to view individual product details so that I can identify the price, description, product condition and product image.
+A2 - As a board games shopper, I want to be able to view individual product details so that I can identify the price, description, product condition and product image.

 A3 - As a board games shopper, I want to be able to easily view the total of my purchases at any time so that I can keep track of my spending and avoid overspending.